DRAMA, 1hr 55min (Korean with subtitles, English)

 STARRING: Steven Yeun, Yeri Han, Alan S. Kim, Noel Kate Cho

-Dream on: Yeun (foreground) stakes his claim with (from left) Kim, Cho and Han
+Dream on: Yeun (foreground) with (from left) Kim, Cho and Han

 Jacob Yi (Yeun) is a dreamer; a Korean-immigrant chicken sexer (yep, it really is a thing) going all out in a country that lays claim to the biggest dream of all.
 His no-nonsense wife, Monica (Han), doesn’t share Jacob’s starry-eyed worldview — when he moves her and their two young children (Kim and Cho as David and Anne) from their base in 1980s California to a mobile home on a patch of land in the far-flung Ozarks, she’s appalled, then outraged, then temporarily resigned.
 None of that makes any difference to Jacob, whose ideal of a working Korean vegetable farm is carved from his deepest sense of self.

 But there are massive caveats.
 Seven-year old-David has a weak heart and the closest hospital is an hour’s drive.
 Also, money is tight, chicken sexing not being the most lucrative line of work.
 Then Monica’s mother (Yuh-jung Youn) touches down, fresh off the plane from Korea, adding kick to the kimchi with a gingery irreverence of which stroppy David doesn’t approve.
 “She’s not even a real grandma,” he sniffs, but this grandma has atypical gifts to give.